Selmasaurus

 Selmasaurus is an extinct genus of marine lizard belonging to the mosasaur family.
 It is classified as part of the Plioplatecarpinae subfamily alongside genera like Angolasaurus and Platecarpus.
 Two species are known, S. russelli and S. johnsoni; both are exclusively known from Santonian deposits in the United States.
+Fragmentary mosasaur fossils from the Campanian of Sweden have also been referred to Selmasaurus.

 Selmasaurus is unique among the mosasaurs in that its skull is unusually akinetic, meaning that it is incapable of widening to swallow larger prey.
 Most mosasaurs have skulls which possess "coupled kinesis" (mesokinesis and streptostyly), that is, parts of the jaw can open widely to accommodate large prey.